Cheng-0621/2dFMM/README.md

 * `2DFMM.R`: The main algorithm of our proposed bivariate functional mixed model.
 * `simu_generate.R`: The procedures to generate simulation data.
 * `simulation1.R`: Simulation study of comparison to existing methods from bivariate perspective
-* `simulation2.R`: Simulation study comparison to existing methods from bivariate perspective
+* `simulation2.R`: Simulation study comparison to existing methods from univariate perspective
 * `demo.simu.R`: A demo script for a simulation study of case S1 and S2.

 ## Authors